 It is probably advisable to investigate the north side of the bay first to observe the in situ fossils, which cover much of the rock outcrops here, but must not be collected or damaged.
 The rock outcrops on this side are composed largely of crinoidal limestone and plenty of impressive fossils can be observed on their surfaces.

 When you have looked over the north side, head across the bay and look among the fallen boulders and cobbles for fossils.
 The rocks here alternate between crinoidal limestone and shales.
 Where a shale layer has been worn away from the limestone, many fossils can be seen standing out in relief from the limestone layer.
 Smaller pieces of this can be collected but leave larger rocks and do not damage them.
 Likewise, the cliff should not be collected from.
 A few strata within the cliffs on the south side can be seen to be packed with fossils.
 These are found about half way along the cliff section.

 On the south side of the bay, blocks of crinoidal limestone can be found.
 These sometimes have very intricate and well-preserved fossils exposed on their surfaces.
 Along with the fossil crinoids, bryozoa, corals and brachiopods can be found.

-The geology at West Angle Bay consists of interbedded limestones and mudstones from the rocks from the Dinantian (Lower Carboniferous) Avon Group (formerly known as Lower Limestone Shale) from the Courceyan Substage of 359-352 Mya and limestone from Black Rock Subgroup and Gully Oolite Formation (undifferentiated), of 359-339 Mya which have been folded into a syncline with faulting and other minor folds exposed in a wave cut platform on the beach.
+The geology at West Angle Bay consists of interbedded limestones and mudstones from the rocks from the Dinantian (Lower Carboniferous) Avon Group (formerly known as Lower Limestone Shale) from the Tournaisian Stage, Courceyan Substage of 359-352 Mya and limestone from Black Rock Subgroup and Gully Oolite Formation (undifferentiated), of 359-339 Mya which have been folded into a syncline with faulting and other minor folds exposed in a wave cut platform on the beach.